richardxuyixuan/capstone-project/README.md

 **Some strategies to consider:**
 1. Try the segmented images  on CNN

+**How to generate a caption for a new advertisement image:**
+1. open data_processing.py, run img_process function.
+This function requires four inputs. input_image_path is the path to ad image, output_image_path is the path to processed ad image.resnet_weights_path and classifier_weights_path are the paths to saved pretrained models weights. img_process function will read the ad image from input_image_path and write a processed image to output_image_path.
+2. Download the GenerativeImage2Text repo.
+Follow their README file to inference on a single image.
+Here's an example of the command line:
+AZFUSE_TSV_USE_FUSE=1 python3 -m generativeimage2text.inference -p "{'type': 'test_git_inference_single_image',
+      'image_path': './GenerativeImage2Text/aux_data/images', \
+      'model_name': 'GIT_LARGE_TEXTCAPS', \
+      'prefix': '', \
+      'result_file': './GenerativeImage2Text'\
+}"
+The model name should be GIT_LARGE_TEXTCAPS, the image should be placed inside aux_data/images under the GenerativeImage2Text folder.
+Then a txt file with the generated capstion will be generated under the 'result_file' folder.

+**How to train a new classifier:**
+1. open classifier.py, run train() function.
+This function requires five inputs. annotation_file is the path to a csv file which contains the ground truth label for each advertisement image. img_dir is the path to a folder which contains all advertisement images (incluidng train, val, test).
+Other inputs are the hyperparameter settings.
+Feel free to change it.

+**How to augment data:**
+1. open data_augmentation.py and run augmentation_img() function.
+This function requires a input path to read the image and a output path to write the augmented image.
+The function will apply a blur filter and increase brightness to the image.

 **BERT related references:**
 1. ```captions_to_BERT.py```: Convert captions to BERT embeddings (of dimension 768);